arnovandash/fantasy-name-generator/README.md

 # Fantasy Name Generator

-I have found coming up with fantasy names to be a massive pain in the ass, so I wrote this program to help me with that.
+The program generates a fantasy firstname and lastname.

-This program runs in Python, and requires Python 3+ to run.
-Not sure if Python of lower versions work, but it works on 3!
+It runs in Python 3+.

-The program takes the input of the length of the name the user wants, and generates it conforming to the following rules:
+It conforming to the following rules:

 Consider position x in string.